enfogroup/sniffles-cdk/README.md

 ### How it works

-Sniffles uses a lambda to subscribe log groups matching regular expressions to a Kinesis stream.
-Log lines are then processed by a lambda which uses regular expressions to evaluate if something is an error.
+Sniffles uses a Lambda Function to subscribe log groups matching regular expressions to a Kinesis stream.
+Log lines are then processed by a Lambda Function which uses regular expressions to evaluate if something is an error.
 Errors are published to an SNS topic which in turn can have subscriptions to services such as OpsGenie.

 ### Simple example